Saviourjr/Saviourjr/README.md

-- 👋 Hi, I’m @Saviourjr A passionate Fullstack DEV from lagos NIG
+- 👋 Hi, I’m @Josh_xy A passionate Front-end DEV from lagos NIG
 -
 - 👀 I’m interested in ...
 Fullstack DEV
 - 🌱 I’m currently learning ...
-CSS & JS
+React & NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ikulayojoshua1503@gmail.com